-I had the pleasure of working with Atelier 6000—a top-notch printmaking and book arts gallery in Bend, Oregon—on one of their biggest exhibits to date.
-A6, as the studio is affectionately called, secured a collection of 21 original M.C.
-Escher prints for a two-month run in April and May of 2014.
-Most of Escher’s original work is held by a foundation in Holland.
-It was very rare for this many prints to be in the hands of one private collector…and for that collector to generously share their art with the community.
+I had the pleasure of working with Atelier 6000 (a printmaking and book arts gallery in Bend, Oregon) on one of it’s biggest exhibits to date: a collection of 21 original M.C.
+Escher prints.
+The exhibit was slated for a two-month run in April and May of 2014.
+This exhibit had the potential to put A6 on the map.

 We had a very limited budget for advertising, so I kept our paid print ads small but punchy.
 I focused more energy on public relations, sending a story out on the wire for the Pacific Northwest region and ensuring local pubs had advance notice.
 The Bulletin featured the Escher Exhibit on the cover of GO!
 Magazine (the paper’s weekly events guide) the day of the opening.
 The Source Weekly and Cascade A&E also ran substantial stories.

 I designed posters and exhibit cards to distribute around town.